dwkns/nunjucks-11ty-plus/README.md

 - [ ] Detect nunjucks tags
 - [ ] Detect nunjucks variables
 - [ ] Detect HTML areas
-- [ ] Formatting
+- [ ] Proper Formatting

 ## Known Issues

-Pretty much nothing works yet.
-Everything is a known issue.
+Pretty much nothing works yet so they are legion but specifically:

+- If you have JS, YAML or JSON frontmatter and you select all > comment everything in your file, it will comment as if it was the format of your frontmatter.
+Don't know how to deal with this yet.

+## scopes to format

+`comment.block.nunjucks` — comments